Liumouliu/OriCNN/README.md

 3. To test Geo-localization performances on [ACT_test]() dataset, run the matlab script [Recall@Geo.m](./CVPR2019_codes/Matlab/Recall@Geo.m).
 You also need to change the path (variable desc_path) to your descriptor file.

+# Publication

+If you like, you can cite the following publication:
+Liu Liu; Hongdong Li.
+Lending Orientation to Neural Networks for Cross-view Geo-localization.
+In IEEE Conference on Computer Vision and Pattern Recognition (CVPR), June 2019.

+@InProceedings{Liu_2019_CVPR,
+author = {Liu, Liu and Li, Hongdong}, title = {Lending Orientation to Neural Networks for Cross-view Geo-localization}, booktitle = {The IEEE Conference on Computer Vision and Pattern Recognition (CVPR)}, month = {June}, year = {2019}
+}